Does your neighbor have a particularly enticing pool in their backyard,

 - Fireworks and explosives

-The Womac Law Firm has over 35 years of experience in helping to bring
+The Womac Law Firm has 38 years of experience in helping to bring

 a just result for our clients.
 As personal injury attorneys serving clients